smford/eeh-esp32-rfid/README.md

 - Convert l240-l247 in to a function
 - Scheduled reboots
 - API tokens
-- Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database.
+- Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database

+## Done
+- Add syslogs for web stuff
+- Enable remote firing of relay via a web interface or api call - a remote unlock-and-lock ability